University Health Service (UHS)

 Laboratory Tests & Procedures

 If you have diagnostic laboratory tests or other procedures (e.g., wart removal, biopsies, Pap smear, surgical procedures) performed during your visit, you will be charged separately for these procedures.
-Do not assume the physician's office is knowledgeable about your insurance coverage.
 It is a good idea to verify your coverage with your insurance company before receiving services.

-For students covered by Blue Cross Blue Shield (BC/BS) through UHS:
+For students covered by the Aetna Student Health insurance plan through UHS:

 - There is a separate charge for diagnostic laboratory tests or other procedures performed during a visit to a specialist.
 Coverage for these services is not included in the coverage for visits to specialists.
-Charges billed by a hospital or UHS are covered in full.
-Charges that are billed by a private physician's office or lab are covered up to 80% of the cost; you must pay the remaining 20%.
+Charges billed by private physician's office, hospital, or UHS are covered in full with a referral.
+Charges that are billed by a private physician's office or lab without a referral are covered up to 70% of the cost; you must pay the remaining 30%.

 Some procedures and tests (e.g., allergy skin tests/patch tests) are not covered by this insurance plan.
-Services excluded from coverage are listed on the last page of the BC/BS Summary of Benefit, which is available on the UHS web site in "Health Insurance for Full-time Students."
+Services excluded from coverage are listed in the Aetna Plan Design and Benefits Summary, which is available on the UHS web site in "Health Insurance for Full-time Students."

-- We encourage you to speak with the UHS Insurance Advisor to confirm your insurance coverage and ask questions about coverage.
-She can explain your insurance coverage and assist you in filing a claim.
-She can be reached at firstname.lastname@example.org or 585-275-2637.
-Her office will be located in the new University Health Service Building on the River Campus.
+- We encourage you to speak with a UHS Insurance Advisor to confirm your insurance coverage and to ask questions about coverage.
+The UHS Insurance Advisors can be reached at firstname.lastname@example.org or 585-275-2637.
+Their offices are located on the second floor of the UHS Building on the River Campus.

-For patients on other insurance plans (i.e., not the UR Student BC/BS Insurance):
+For patients on other insurance plans (i.e., not the University-sponsored insurance plan):

 - You can contact your insurance company to check if the cost of visits and/or associated tests and procedures is covered by your plan.
 If the charges are not covered, you are responsible for paying the bill.